Learn something new every day

 More Info... by email

 Monopole antennas can be used in a range of frequencies from several hundred kHz to a few GHz.
 In telecommunications terminology, a monopole usually refers to an antenna that stands alone and is self-supported or guy-wire supported, meaning it's supported by the tension of attached cables which are anchored to the ground.
-A group of monopole antennas used to manage the direction of long and medium wavelength radio frequencies is called a directional antenna array.
+A group of monopoles used to manage the direction of long and medium wavelength radio frequencies is often called a directional antenna array.

 Antennas are not only employed in television and radio broadcasting, but also in point-to-point communication as well.
 Cell phones, wireless Local Area Networks (LAN), spacecraft communication, and radar all require antennas in order to operate.
-The low cost and quick installation of monopole antennas has made them the first choice for mobile and Internet networks throughout the world, especially in developing countries.
+The low cost and quick installation of monopole-type antennas has made them the first choice for mobile and Internet networks throughout the world, especially in developing countries.